Home > Healthcare & Medical Devices > Burn Care Market

-Burn Care Market is expected to gain consistent traction in the coming years, generating substantial revenue by 2027.
-Some of the major upcoming trends in the market will be influenced by the growing number of burn injuries due to fires and other accidents.
-In the U.S. alone, more than 60% of acute hospitals admissions are related to burn injury, according to the American Burn Association (ABA).
-These factors along with the demand for minimally invasive solutions for treating burns will propel the market growth.
+Burn Care Market size is expected to gain consistent traction in the coming years, generating substantial revenue by 2032.
+Some of the major upcoming trends in the market will be influenced by the growing number of burn injuries caused due to fire breakouts and other accidents.
+In the U.S. alone, more than 60% of acute hospital admissions are related to burn injury, according to the American Burn Association (ABA).
+In addition, the rising demand for minimally invasive solutions for treating burns will propel the market growth.

-With constant efforts by government and regulatory organizations, as well as information available on the internet, there has been increased public awareness regarding the different options available for treatment and management of burns, both at home and in healthcare institutions.
-Robust expenditure in healthcare infrastructure, especially in developing regions, will positively impact the market during the forecast timeline.
+With constant efforts by government and regulatory organizations, as well as the information available on the internet, there has been increased public awareness regarding the different options available for the treatment and management of burns, both at home and in healthcare institutions.
+Robust expenditure in healthcare infrastructure, especially in developing regions, will positively impact the burn care market by 2032.

-Geographically, North America burn care market is slated to record notable gains during the forecast timeframe.
-The American Burn Association (ABA) reports that more than 450,000 severe burn injuries occur in the U.S. each year requiring specialized medical treatment.
-To raise awareness regarding treatment and management of burns, the ABA had declared the first week of February 2020 as the National Burn Awareness Week.
-Similar campaigns by other health and public safety organizations will certainly foster the regional growth.
+Geographically, the North America burn care market is slated to record notable gains from 2023 to 2032.
+The American Burn Association (ABA) reports that more than 450,000 severe burn injuries occur in the U.S. each year, requiring specialized medical treatment.
+To raise awareness regarding the treatment and management of burns, the ABA declared the first week of February National Burn Awareness Week.
+Similar campaigns by other health and public safety organizations will certainly foster regional revenue.